krussll/howtoplaysport/_posts/lawn-bowls-etiquette.md

 ## At a glace

-Here are the basics of ettiqute in lawn bowls:
+Here are the basics of etiquette in lawn bowls:

 - **Be punctual**: Arrive at the green in good time before the game, ready to play.-
 - **Respect the game**: Bowls is a game of etiquette and sportsmanship, so respect your opponent and play the game fairly.-